Universe: Model of the universe based on general relativity

 where (r, θ, φ) correspond to a spherical coordinate system.
 This metric has only two undetermined parameters.
 An overall dimensionless length scale factor R describes the size scale of the universe as a function of time (an increase in R is the expansion of the universe), and a curvature index k describes the geometry.
 The index k is defined so that it can take only one of three values: 0, corresponding to flat Euclidean geometry; 1, corresponding to a space of positive curvature; or −1, corresponding to a space of positive or negative curvature.
 The value of R as a function of time t depends upon k and the cosmological constant Λ. The cosmological constant represents the energy density of the vacuum of space and could be related to dark energy.
 The equation describing how R varies with time is known as the Friedmann equation after its inventor, Alexander Friedmann.

 The solutions for R(t) depend on k and Λ, but some qualitative features of such solutions are general.
-First and most importantly, the length scale R of the universe can remain constant only if the universe is perfectly isotropic with positive curvature (k=1) and has one precise value of density everywhere, as first noted by Albert Einstein.
-However, this equilibrium is unstable: because the universe is inhomogeneous on smaller scales, R must change over time.
-When R changes, all the spatial distances in the universe change in tandem; there is an overall expansion or contraction of space itself.
-This accounts for the observation that galaxies appear to be flying apart; the space between them is stretching.
-The stretching of space also accounts for the apparent paradox that two galaxies can be 40 billion light-years apart, although they started from the same point 13.8 billion years ago and never moved faster than the speed of light.
+First and most importantly, the length scale R of the universe can remain constant only if the universe is perfectly isotropic with positive curvature (k = 1) and has one precise value of density everywhere, as first noted by Albert Einstein.